The Watermans Farming Philosophy

 Vegkop Farm follows in the tradition of the Watermans living off and of stewards of the land, given by the Creator as an ‘amana’ [trust and commons] in safe-keeping for future generations to come.

-The Watermans philosophy of farming is based on three fundamentals;
+The Watermans farming philosophy is based on three principles;

 At the root of the Watermans farming is the ‘waterdraaer’, the Cape Flats Aquifer- the source of life and sustenance for farmers, the farming community and of the city.